speakeasy-api/posthog-hubspot-sync/README.md

 Todo:
 SetOnce for classic additionaMappings is not implemented yet, could be also solved via overwrites for now Custom overwrites based on function ( like calculated values).
 If necessary

+Note:
+Currently it is not posssible to add a plugin in the cloudversion of posthog.